drorsendev88/churn-mlops-pipeline/README.md

-# churn-mlops-pipeline
+# Churn MLOps Pipeline

-End-to-end MLOps project with training, prediction API, and CI/CD using Azure
+This project trains a churn prediction model using MLflow, serves it using FastAPI, and includes CI/CD and deployment setup.